CosmoAI-AES/CosmoSim/BUILD.md

 other needs.
 It is easiest to look at the various scripts and workflows that are included.

-The currently working approaches (on MacOS and Linux) are
+The currently working approaches are
-+ github workflow `wheels.yml`, building python wheels (pip installable) using `cibuildwheel`
++ github workflow `wheels.yml`, building python wheels (pip installable) using `cibuildwheel` (Linux, macOS, and Windows)
 + `python -m build` building the python library locally using `skbuild-conan`
 + `Setup/build.sh` building locally, including both python and C++ libraries, working on MacOS and Linux (Debian&Ubuntu)